Study abroad at Shanghai University – China Program

 Ms. Xiao Xiao

-Shanghai University’s China Program is ideal for students interested in Chinese economy, language, history and culture.
-It suits several study backgrounds.
-The program connects the unique transformation China has undergone to its particular, powerful position in the global markets and culture today.
+Shanghai University’s China Program is a perfect fit for you if you’re interested in Chinese economy, business, language and culture.
+You can join the program regardless of your study background for one or two semesters.
+The program helps you understand the unique transformation China has undergone in the last few decades and how this has allowed it to attain its current powerful position in the world.

-The aim of the program is to acquaint students with Chinese language (Mandarin), culture, legislation and international trade from a Chinese perspective, and to deepen students’ knowledge of China and Asia in general.
-You will have enough time for free time activities and traveling as well.
+The aim of the program is to familiarize you with Chinese language (Mandarin), culture, economics and international trade from a Chinese perspective.
+At the same time, you have the change to deepen your knowledge of China and Asia in general.
+You’ll have enough time for free time activities and traveling as well.

 You can choose 4-6 out of the following 10 courses: